yuezhouhu/yuezhouhu.github.io/_pages/about.md

 # Contact

-I receive too many emails, and I often dropout with p=0.5.
-Sending your email to all these addresses: yuezhouhu@berkeley.edu, yuezhouhu@outlook.com, and yuezhouhu.cs@gmail.com, especially if you are interested in my research.

-Alternatively, feel free to ask me any questions at my [Askbox](https://box.n3ko.cc/_/2by4).
-This is an anonymous question and answer box that I will check often.
+Feel free to contact me via email or ask me any questions at my [Askbox](https://box.n3ko.cc/_/2by4).